ROCm/hipfort/docs/tutorials/rocsolver-examples.rst

 ``gels`` solves the least-squares problem ``min || A*X - B ||`` (or the
 minimum-norm problem for underdetermined systems) using a QR or LQ factorization.
-The example solves a square nonsingular system and confirms the overwritten ``B`` recovers the known solution.
+The program solves a square nonsingular system and confirms the overwritten ``B`` recovers the known solution.

 .. literalinclude:: ../../test/f2008/rocsolver/rocsolver_dgels.f08